the-abe-train/globle/README.md

 ## Tip
 If you are really struggling to find the answer, I recommend going to Google Maps or Earth.
 Better to learn about a new country than never get the answer!

-## Accessibility
-I recognize that there are some a11y issues with the game, notably:
-1. The colour gradient can be difficult to navigate for people with vision impairments, and
-2. Very small countries (such as Micronesia) are barely visible on the globe.
-If you have a suggestion on how to improve these concerns, please raise a GitHub issue.

-## Analytics
-Globle is hosted by CloudFlare and uses CloudFlare Web Analytics (CWA), a privacy-first analytics platform, to track user activity.
-The analytics are injected during hosting, so while you may see network traffic to https://cloudflareinsights.com/, the script that sends information to CWA is not anywhere in this repo.
-To learn more about CWA, [click here](https://www.cloudflare.com/en-gb/web-analytics/).

 ## Attributions
 - This game was inspired by Wordle and the "Secret Country" geography games from [Sporcle](https://sporcle.com)
 - Country outlines in the Help screen provided by Vemaps.com